Slider0007/AI-on-the-edge-device/docs/API/REST API/cpu_temperature.md

 Get actual device CPU temperature

-Be aware: Temperature sensor is not officailly supported by hardware.
+Note: Temperature sensor is not officailly supported by hardware.
 It can be unprecise or unreliable

 Unit: Degree Celcius

 - Payload: